basefarm/aws-session-tool/README.md

  * `-l`           List currently stored sessions including a best guess on when the session expires based on file modification time.
  * `-c`           Resets session.
- * `-f`           Fetches company-wide roles descriptions to ~/.aws/bf-roles.cfg These entries can be overwritten in ~/.aws/roles.cfg Fetching is done before getting the session token, using only the permissions granted by the profile.
+ * `-d`           Download a list of organization-wide roles to a profile- specific file ~/.aws/[profile]_session-tool_roles.cfg These entries can be overwritten in ~/.aws/[profile]_roles.cfg Fetching is done before getting the session token, using only the permissions granted by the profile.
+                  Upstream location and name of the roles list are configurable.
+* `-u`            Uploads ~/.aws/[profile]_session-tool_roles.cfg to the
+	                configured location.
+Requires more priviledges than download, so is usually done after assume-role.
 * `-h`            Print this usage.

-This command will on a successful authentication return session credentials for the Basefarm main account.
+This command will on a successful authentication return session credentials for the AWS account holding the profile's credentials.
 The credentials are returned in the form of environment variables suitable for the `aws` cli and `terraform`.
 The returned session has a duration of 12 hours.

 At least one of -s, -r or MFA token needs to be provided.

-Session state is stored in: `~/.aws/awsops.aes`
+Session state is stored in: `~/.aws/[profile].aes` encrypted with a passphrase.

 ## assume_role